zPugMan/zPugMan.github.io/_posts/2023-10-12-post-monitor-data-pipelines-with-jupyter.md

 - ETL
 - Data
 ---
 Using the power of Python with Pandas and [Plotly](https://plotly.com/python/plotly-express/), I wanted to create a runbook to serve as a quick healthcheck every morning over coffee.
 The existing data pipelines were built to log key statistics on every run to audit tables.
-Using the audit tables as a basis, I built a Jupyter notebook to monitor key stats that would normally be buried in the ETL tool's SQLite database that was not built for analytics.
+With the audit tables as a basis, I built a Jupyter notebook to monitor key stats that would normally be buried in the ETL tool's SQLite database that was not built for analytical purposes.
+This allows me to slowly wakeup as I caffeinate and plan my day according to visual observations.
+It's a win-win!

 ## Setup
 ### Connectivity